BY KENDALL BALCHAN

 A total of 10 students and faculty attended the conference.
 Students also visited some popular tourist destinations including Ellis Island, the Empire State Building, 9/11 Memorial Museum, One World Observatory and the Metropolitan Museum of Art.
 Everyone said they enjoyed the great food too.

 In recent years there has been a significant uptick in interest among young people about a career in radio broadcasting.
-No longer a thing of the past, young people are steeped in the medium of radio and audio storytelling thanks in large part to podcasts like “Serial” and “This American Life.”
+No longer a thing of the past, young people have stepped in the medium of radio and audio storytelling thanks in large part to podcasts like “Serial” and “This American Life.”
 Both of these shows promote tough conversations among listeners while other podcasts like “2 Dope Queens” with Phoebe Robinson and Jessica Williams or “Anna Faris is Unqualified” highlight the lighter and more casual conversations.
 There are even fictional podcasts like “Alice Isn’t Dead” that harken back to the age of radio dramas in the 1930s and take full advantage of production technology, musical scores and voice acting.
 Thanks to the internet anyone around the world can tune in to a radio station and listen to interesting original programming.

 KCOD students and staff thank the COD Foundation and Board of Trustees for making this all happen.